integration-team-iiith/colloid-and-surface-chemistry-iiith-javascript-lab/README.md

 * Using [Adobe Wallaby](https://blogs.adobe.com/labs/archives/2011/03/convert-flash-to-html-files-with-wallaby-on-labs-now.html) or [Animate CC](https://helpx.adobe.com/animate/using/creating-publishing-html5-canvas-document.html) for the conversion.

 * Using ActionScript to JavaScript transpilers like [AS3JS](http://as3js.org/).
 But, the problem with AS3JS is that, it converts ActionScript into some complex form of JavaScript.
-It is difficult to understand and use the JavaScript files generated using AS3JS.
+It is difficult to understand and to use the JavaScript files generated using AS3JS.

 * [Haxe](http://haxe.org/) is a cross-platform toolkit.
 It is similar to ActionScript and hence it is one of the easiest options for conversion, in particular if used through [OpenFL](http://www.openfl.org/).
 Haxe can compile to several languages including JavaScript.
 Some automatic conversion tools are currently available, such as as3hx and as3tohx, which convert a significant part of the code for you.